yogesh660/Binary-classification-of-audio/README.md

 # Binary-classification-of-audio
 Binary classification of audio based on gunshot audio

-This project was done for coding interview.
+This project was done for coding interview by Intelense.
 Below are the details in brief:
 1. Build an tensorflow model that can identify high peak in an audio or a video data that is caused by a surge, example gunshot accident scream etc
 2. Build a flask api where the API can receive the video url or audio url to be passed as an argument
 3. The program should be able to provide the output via response or stored locally as a file